I love food.

-1. Start With the Prep
+1. Start with the prep

 Food photography isn’t just about the finished product.
 There are many times that just watching someone cook is enough to make my mouth water and my stomach rumble.

 When you step back to get an overall image there are times that you can miss certain elements.
 Depending on the food, it may be better to move in close to initiate the senses.
 Moving in close will allow you to show off the texture of the food.
 In the image below, can you see where the cold ice cream meets the hot brownie and starts to melt?
 Yum.

-4. Keep It Simple
+4. Keep it simple

 There are many textures and colors present in foods and it’s best not to distract from an item with busy surroundings so you avoid drawing away your viewer’s attention.
 Keep it simple and clean so that the focus stays where you intend.

-5. It’s All About the Light
+5. It’s all about the light

 It’s very important to find good light when photographing food.
-Inefficient lighting, or the typical artificial kitchen lights, will not result in the best colors and often give you poor white balance to struggle with in post processing.
+Inefficient lighting, or the typical artificial kitchen lights, will not result in the best colors and will give you poor white balance to struggle with in post processing.

-6. Shoot the Clean Up
+6. Shoot the clean up

-Tell the full story of your meal and photograph the kids helping to clear the table, licking the bowl etc. Capture the joy (yes, I said joy) that comes from scrubbing the dishes, and sometimes, you can find beauty in an empty, ready to be cleaned dish.
+Tell the full story of your meal and photograph the kids helping to clear the table, licking the bowl, etc. Capture the joy (yes, I said joy) that comes from scrubbing the dishes, and sometimes, you can find beauty in an empty, ready to be cleaned dish.

-7. Freeze the Mess
+7. Freeze the mess